-Long-term side effects of prolonged and frequent teen binge drinking may include:
+Some of the short-term side effects of binge drinking include:

 - Alcohol poisoning